azurecorner/kubernetes-keyvault-ingress-tls/README.md

      - An Azure Key Vault to securely manage and store the TLS certificates.

 2. **Application Deployment**:
-   - Both the `wapp` and `wep` applications are containerized and pushed to ACR.
+   - Both the `webapp` and `webapi` applications are containerized and pushed to ACR.
    - Helm charts are used to deploy these applications to AKS, ensuring a consistent and repeatable deployment process.

 3. **Ingress NGINX and TLS Configuration**:
    - The Ingress NGINX controller is deployed via Helm.
-   - The controller is configured with an Ingress resource to route traffic to `wapp` and `wep`.
+   - The controller is configured with an Ingress resource to route traffic to `webapp` and `webapi`.
    - TLS certificates for the domain are securely stored in Azure Key Vault.
    - Ingress NGINX retrieves these certificates to enable HTTPS for secure communication.